welldone-software/react-component-splitter/README.md

 - Imports and variables that become unused after splitting, will be deleted from the original component and re-imported in the new component

+- The extension uses eslint Linters which are all set for ecmaVersion 2017

 ## Reporting Bugs

 If you find a bug or malfunction, or have any other comments, you can contact us via email: [sahara@welldone-software.com](mailto:sahara@welldone-software.com), or open a github issue (with specific code example).